Sospeter-Wainaina/MachineLearning_Pracs/README.md

 are 0 most of the time (so-called sparse datasets).
 So, while the nearest k-neighbors algorithm is easy to understand, it is not often used in practice, due to prediction being slow and its inability to handle many features
+# Day 3 DECISION TREE CLASSIFIER
+Decision trees are widely used models for classification and regression tasks.
+Essen‐ tially, they learn a hierarchy of if/else questions, leading to a decision.
+These questions are similar to the questions you might ask in a game of 20 Questions.
+Imagine you want to distinguish between the following four animals: bears, hawks, penguins, and dolphins.
+Your goal is to get to the right answer by asking as few if/else questions as possible.
+You might start off by asking whether the animal has feathers, a question that narrows down your possible animals to just two.
+If the answer is “yes,” you can ask another question that could help you distinguish between hawks and penguins.
+For example, you could ask whether the animal can fly.
+If the animal doesn’t have feathers, your possible animal choices are dolphins and bears, and you will need to ask a question to distinguish between these two animals—for example, asking whether the animal has fins.
+Thats what we did today with our iphone purchase records.
+Open the notebook for more detailed info.